top of page

 How does counselling/ psychotherapy work?

-In our initial appointment, we will explore what has brought you to counselling, your expectations for counselling and what your counselling goals are.
-We will also discuss confidentiality, the therapeutic contracting process, and how things would proceed going forward, should you decide that counselling with The Edinburgh Counselling Service is right for you.
+In the initial consultation, you and your therapist will explore what has brought you to counselling, your expectations for counselling and what your counselling goals are.
+You will also discuss confidentiality, the therapeutic contracting process, and how things would proceed going forward, should you and your therapist decide that counselling with The Edinburgh Counselling Service is right for you.
 There is no obligation to return to counselling should you not feel therapy with The Edinburgh Counselling Service is right for you - what is most important is that you find someone who you feel can best support you.
-From there, we will have weekly sessions on the same day and time (exceptions to this are possible).
+From there, you will most likely have weekly sessions on the same day and time (exceptions to this are possible, but please do check before booking in).
 Each session will be different depending on what you wish to focus on.
 Occasionally we will have therapy reviews to check in with how you think the therapy is going for you, and if there is anything in our approach you would like to modify, or if you feel you are ready to leave therapy.
 Please see our article ‘How Therapy Works’ for a more detailed account of what to expect.

 Should I go for Counselling or Psychotherapy?